FAQ

 That seems expensive.
 Why these prices?

-NCA markets are not profit driven and do not generate any profit.
-All the money is spent on operating the market; for rental of the venue, custodial charges, advertising, additional supplies needed, etc. A large part of the budget is spent on advertising for each market.
+NCA shows are not profit driven and do not generate any profit.
+All the money is spent on operating the show; for rental of the venue, custodial charges, advertising, additional supplies needed, etc. A large part of the budget is spent on advertising for each show.

 Are the shows well-attended?

 Yes, particularly our fall shows.
-The Tradition Show at Sir Wilfrid Laurier Secondary School, Orléans usually attracts 2,000 to 3,000 visitors.
+The Traditions Show at Sir Wilfrid Laurier Secondary School, Orléans usually attracts 2,000+ visitors.
 The Holiday Magic Show at Lester B. Pearson High School attracts 1,200 to 1,600 visitors.
 The Comfort & Joy Show at St. Mark's High

 Can I sell anything I want?